Scan Documents to PDF Online Without Installing Any App

 For sharing via email (Gmail attachment limit: 25 MB), WhatsApp (document limit: 100 MB but slow for large files), or uploading to government portals (often 2-5 MB limits), this is a practical problem.

-Compressing a scanned PDF reduces file size by 60-85% with minimal visible quality loss for standard documents:
+Running it through Compress PDF reduces file size by 60-85% with minimal visible quality loss for standard documents:

 | Document type | Typical raw scan size | After compression |